Building Stronger More Effective Teams

 An effective tool to build a more effective team at your firm is to use one or more of the assessment tools available.
 Each assesses one of 3 parts of the mind – cognitive or thinking, feeling, and conative or doing.

 Cognitive assessments, like the SAT, evaluate your reasoning ability and your knowledge and skills –or “thinking”.
-This assessment would be addresses during your hiring process.
+This assessment would be addressed during your hiring process.
 Including questions that evaluate the reasoning skills of the prospective employee is a valuable addition to just looking at their resume.

 Once you hire your team, then you want to help them see how each team member contributes to a successful firm and realize to how the firm’s success means success for the entire team.
 A successful team is built of members who know how each balances out the other members of the team – their strengths and weaknesses – not just related to their skillset, but includes what they enjoy and don’t enjoy doing.
-It includes each members understanding that some are “big picture” people, some are more focused on details.
+It includes each member’s understanding that some are “big picture” people, some are more focused on details.

 We have used and previously mentioned the Kolbe Indexes and the CliftonStrengths (formerly StrengthsFinder), and you also may be familiar with the DISC or Meyers-Briggs.
-The Kolbe are “conative” – evaluating the instinctive talents you were born with.
+The Kolbe is “conative” – evaluating the instinctive talents you were born with.
 They identify the way you take action – your natural way of doing things.
 The other 3 assessment tools are “affective” – evaluation personality, preferences, and interests.
 They focus on what you like, dislike or want to do.

 Consider incorporating one of the assessment tools in your business.
 You might have everyone complete it just prior to a team get-together and then make it fun for everyone to share their results and discuss ways each person’s unique attributes can build a stronger team – but don’t stop there – have them keep those results handy and use them as a regular reminder of how their differences as well as similarities combine to create a stronger more productive team.